matteo-bombelli/matteo-bombelli/README.md

 ### Hi there 👋

-I am **Matteo Bombelli**, Frontend developer, working remotely, from Novara, Italy
+I am **Matteo Bombelli**, Senior Frontend developer, working remotely, from Padova, Italy

 I am working for [VLC2](https://www.vlc2.com/) and as a consultant for [Deltatre](https://www.deltatre.com/)